adbecker/tsiR/README.md

 In the fitting functions, number of options such as fixing alpha (```alpha = 0.97```, for example) and Sbar (```sbar = 0.025```, for example) are provided.
 Additionally, contact can be seasonal or driven by the school term calendar (```seasonality = "standard", "schoolterm" or "none"```.

+A couple examples (but not using all functions or options) follow.

 ### Example 1